Technology-Notes/kiemlicz-util-wiki/Salt-Events-and-Reactor.md

  7. _Runner Orchestrate Module_ executes functions on desired targets.

 The most typical orchestrate `sls` files will comprise mostly of [`salt.[function|state]`](https://docs.saltstack.com/en/latest/ref/states/all/salt.states.saltmod.html) calls as they accept the `tgt` parameter and thus can delegate the call to minions.

+Aforementioned example contains unfortunate 'gotcha' in Salt.
+Typically _Salt Master_ may want _Minions_ to refresh the Pillar data prior to invoking desired states.
+Thus calling `saltutil.pillar_refresh` prior to the states execution seems like viable solution.
+However it may (and usually will) not work, because `pillar_refresh` function actually doesn't refresh the Pillar on _Salt Minion_.
+This particular function is asynchronous by default - which is inconsistent with most of the states that are synchronous.

 ### Wheel reaction
 Runs [_Wheel Modules_](https://docs.saltstack.com/en/latest/ref/wheel/all/index.html#all-salt-wheel) on the _Salt Master_